dotnet/docs/docs/core/run-time-config/garbage-collector.md

 ### Per-object-heap limits

-You can specify GC's allowable heap usage on a per-heap basis.
+You can specify GC's allowable heap usage on a Per-object-heap basis.
 The different heaps are the large object heap (LOH), small object heap (SOH), and pinned object heap (POH).

 #### COMPLUS_GCHeapHardLimitSOH, COMPLUS_GCHeapHardLimitLOH, COMPLUS_GCHeapHardLimitPOH